ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 ### The SETTINGS_H3_DATAGRAM HTTP/3 Setting {#setting}

-Implementations of HTTP/3 that are willing to receive HTTP Datagrams can indicate that to their peer by sending the SETTINGS_H3_DATAGRAM setting with a value of 1.
+Implementations that are willing to receive HTTP/3 Datagrams can indicate support to their peer by sending the SETTINGS_H3_DATAGRAM setting with a value of 1.

 The value of the SETTINGS_H3_DATAGRAM setting MUST be either 0 or 1.
 A value